 MTH6100 Abstract Algebra I

 Introduction to group theory.
 Topics include equivalence relations, groups, subgroups, cyclic groups, permutation groups, isomorphisms, cossets, external direct products, normal subgroups, factor groups, group homeomorphisms, rings, and integral domains.
+Open to graduate students in mathematics only.

 Semester hours: 3

-Prerequisite(s): Open to graduate students in mathematics only.

 MTH6200 Abstract Algebra II

 Continuation of MTH6100.
 Introduction to commutative rings, with emphasis on polynomial rings; fields vector spaces, and algebraic extensions.

 Semester hours: 3

 Prerequisite(s): MTH6100.

 MTH6300 Advanced Calculus I

 Reexamination of the calculus of functions of one variable: convergence, continuity, differentiation, the mean-value theorem, and the Riemann integral.
 Open to graduate students in mathematics only.

 Semester hours: 3

-Prerequisite(s): Open to graduate students in mathematics only.

 MTH6400 Advanced Calculus II

 Further study of sequences and series of functions, functions of several variables, and an introduction to complex analysis.

 Semester hours: 3

 Prerequisite(s): MTH6300.

 MTH6701 Research Project

 Students will analyze data collected from the implementation of a previously identified research project.
 Participants will complete their projects, submit a written report of their research, and present their findings.

 Semester hours: 2

-Prerequisite(s): MTH5701, MTH5702, MTH5703, MTH5704.
+Prerequisite(s): MTH5704.

 NSM5210 Physical Science Foundations

 This course provides the student with an understanding of the foundations of scientific theory and practices in the physical sciences of chemistry and physics, and will deepen the content knowledge of elementary educators in these areas.
-Content emphasis will reflect the disciplinary core ideas in physical science, including matter and its interactions, motion and stability, energy, and waves and their applications in

-technologies for information transfer.
+Content emphasis will reflect the disciplinary core ideas in physical science, including matter and its interactions, motion and stability, energy, and waves and their applications in technologies for information transfer.
 Topics will be related to their applications (e.g. pharmaceuticals, alternative energy, and medicine) in the natural world.
+Permission of the instructor required.

 Semester hours: 3

-Prerequisite(s): Consent of instructor.
+Prerequisite(s): Instructor permission.

 NSM5220 Earth and Space Science

 This course provides the student with an understanding of the foundations of scientific theory and practices in the earth and space sciences, and will deepen the content knowledge of elementary educators in these areas.
 The purpose is to explore, create, and utilize a variety of earth and space science topics, making connections with mathematics that are appropriate to and motivating for the elementary school child.
 Content emphasis will reflect the disciplinary core ideas in earth and space sciences, including earth's place in the universe, earth's systems, and earth and human activity.
+Permission of the instructor required.

 Semester hours: 3

-Prerequisite(s): Consent of instructor.
+Prerequisite(s): Instructor permission.

 NSM5230 Life Science I

 This course introduces the disciplinary core ideas in the life sciences with mathematical connections.
 It enables students to increase their proficiency in teaching elementary mathematics and science by deepening their understanding of biological content.
 Students will study historical foundations of scientific theory and inquiry, and practice the skills of asking questions, analyzing and interpreting data, constructing explanations, and engaging in argument from evidence.
 Content emphasis will reflect the structure and function of cells, biological evolution, heredity and genetics, and the interactions, energy and dynamics of ecosystems.
+Permission of the instructor required.

 Semester hours: 3

-Prerequisite(s): Consent of instructor.
+Prerequisite(s): Instructor permission.